History of Poles in the United States: Religious exodus of Polish Protestants

 Protestant Poles left Poland for America seeking greater religious freedom.
 This was not due to the Counter-Reformation in Poland; in Poland, the Jesuits spread Catholicism chiefly by promoting religious education among the youth.
 After the Swedish Deluge, Polish Brethren, who were seen as Swedish sympathizers, were told to convert or leave the country.
 The Polish Brethren were banished by law from Poland in 1658, and faced physical fights, seizure of property, and court fines for preaching their religion.
 Polish exiles originally sought refuge in England, but lacking support, sought peace in America.
 The majority of exiled Poles arrived in New Sweden, although some had gone to New Amsterdam and the English Virginia colony.
 There is no evidence of Polish immigration to Catholic Spanish or French territories in North America in the 17th century, which historian Frank Mocha suggests is a signal that early Poles were Protestants and wanted to live with Protestants in America.
 These Poles were generally well educated and aristocratic.
 One known immigrant, pioneer Anthony Sadowski, had come from an area populated by Moravian Brethren and Arians in the Sandomierz Voivodeship of the Polish–Lithuanian Commonwealth, consistent with a religious exodus.
-Research has confirmed that one of his first actions upon arrival was visiting a Polish Protestant colony in New Jersey, [Possibly the Reformed Church community Abrecht Zbrowoskij (ZABRISKIE) also arrived 1662, Grandfather of Peter Zabriskie friend and officer of George Washington, one of three Ratifying Signers to The Constitution for Bergen County, New Jersey.] he and his uncle, Stanislaw Sadowski, converted to Calvinism before fleeing Poland.
+Research has confirmed that one of his first actions upon arrival was visiting a Polish Protestant colony in New Jersey.
+He and his uncle, Stanisław Sadowski, converted to Calvinism before fleeing Poland.
+Abrycht Zaborowski (Zabriskie), a Polish Lutheran nobleman, arrived in the colonies in 1662.
+His grandson, Peter Zabriskie, was a friend and officer of George Washington.
 Protestants (and other non-Catholics) regained their rights and religious freedoms in Poland in 1768, ending pressure to leave Poland on religious grounds.